aliceminotto/lab_journal/lab_journal_november.md

 #####16/11/2015

 * i had again OverflowError during the weekend, I diveded the script in two (**comparison_plot.py** and **comparison_plot_derivatives.py**) so that in the meanwhile I try to fix that i can proceed working on labels and so on in the main code.

+* using the averaging function: no more overflowerror.
+Fixing labels in the plots, with white alpha channels.
+The derivative plot is not very informative as it is so i'm setting the limits of the axis to see better just the interesting part